AsaiToshiya/nostr-toybox/media/README.md

 # media

-media is display a list of images included in the event (kind 1).
+media is display images included in the event (kind 1) as a list.

 https://asaitoshiya.github.io/nostr-toybox/media/